 What does cull lumber mean?

 Cull lumber simply means lumber that the store removed from regular inventory.
-If you’ve ever bought wood from the lumber section, I’m sure you’ve pulled out pieces that were warped or twisted or had splits or had some other reason you didn’t want to buy it.
+If you’ve ever bought wood from the lumber section, I’m sure you’ve pulled pieces from the shelf that were warped or twisted or had splits or had some other reason you didn’t want to buy it, and put it back.
 At least I hope you have, and didn’t buy the pieces and find the flaws after you got them home.

 You and I aren’t the only ones who do that.
 One Sunday night I took a look at the lumber section, and the selection of 1×4 boards was picked almost clean.
 There were maybe 10 boards left and virtually all of them had some problem that made me unwilling to buy them.

 When a new shipment comes in, the store staff will remove those remnants to make way for the new inventory.
 The cull lumber goes in a bin in the back of the store.
 Usually they spray a line or two of brightly colored paint on both ends and rubber stamp it “cull lumber.”
 The price varies but usually it’s about 70 percent off.
 That means you can get a board that would have sold for $2.80 for about 84 cents.

 How to buy cull lumber

 Buying cull lumber requires a fair bit of luck, or at least really good timing.
 There have been times I’ve gone to the store and only found a couple of lonely twisted 1x2s in the bin.
-Other times I’ve gone and found all the wood I need for my project right there in the cull bin.
+Other times I’ve gone and found all the wood I need for my next project right there in the cull bin.
 Obviously, when I can do that, I save a fortune.